8 Geometric Properties

 Click to expand

-An object possesses weight due to the gravitational force acting on its constituent particles.
+An object possesses weight as a result of the gravitational force acting on its constituent particles.
 The collective effect of these forces yields the total weight of the object, which is concentrated at a single point known as the center of gravity.
-If the object is comprised of a homogenous (constant density) material, then the center of gravity is the same as the geometric center or centroid.
-In this section, we will focus our discussions on the centroid of an area for common structural shapes.
-For a more comprehensive discussion on the center of gravity, the center of mass, calculating centroids using integration, and distributed loads, see the Engineering Statics book by Baker and Haynes.
+If the object is composed of a homogenous (constant density) material, then the center of gravity is the same as the geometric center or centroid.

-\[ \boxed{\begin{aligned} &\bar{X}=\frac{\sum \bar{x}_i A_i}{\sum A_i} \\ \\ &\bar{Y}=\frac{\sum \bar{y}_i A_i}{\sum A_i} \end{aligned}} \tag{8.1}\]
+\[ \boxed{\begin{aligned} &\bar{X}=\frac{\sum \bar{x}_i A_i}{\sum A_i} \\ \\ &\bar{Y}=\frac{\sum \bar{y}_i A_i}{\sum A_i} \end{aligned}}\text{ ,} \tag{8.1}\]

 \(\bar{X}, \bar{Y}\) = Centroid coordinates of the overall area [m, in.]